Best daily deals

 The Turtle Beach Stealth 700 Gen 2 gaming headset sits on a table connected to a Google Pixel 4a via Bluetooth and a MacBook Pro using its USB dongle, next to a cup of coffee.

-The Turtle Beach Audio Hub mobile app is compatible with the headset over Bluetooth, and offers a limited array of features, like volume settings, EQ presets, and Superhuman Hearing (more on that in a bit).
+The Turtle Beach Audio Hub mobile app is compatible with the headset over Bluetooth.
+It offers a limited array of features, like volume settings, EQ presets, and Superhuman Hearing (more on that in a bit).

-The Turtle Beach Stealth 700 Gen 2 is largely a plug-and-play affair, but it has plenty of options too.
+The Turtle Beach Stealth 700 Gen 2 is largely a plug-and-play affair, but it has plenty of options, too.
 For gaming, the headset connects to your platform of choice using a 2.4 GHz USB wireless RF dongle.
-Additionally, this gaming headset also supports simultaneous Bluetooth connections to your mobile device.
-It only offers Bluetooth 4.2 and support for the default SBC codec, but it’s not really intended as a hi-res audio device.
+Additionally, this gaming headset supports simultaneous Bluetooth connections to your mobile device.
+It only offers Bluetooth 4.2 and support for the default SBC codec, but it’s not really intended as a high-res audio device.

 This feature is built to let you answer a phone call or listen to something on your phone without needing to pause your game or take your headset off.
 Unfortunately, there’s no real wired option, though you can listen while it charges (via USB-C) as long it’s connected using Bluetooth or the dongle as well.